junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Crowley looks back at him unhappily.
 "Let me rephrase: *We* are royally screwed."

-Dean doesn't change his expression, Crowley rolls his eyes.
+Dean doesn't change his expression, and Crowley rolls his eyes.
 "You have any idea how hard it is to run Hell already when you *can* use Heaven as a big bad wolf to tell them to behave?
 Imagine now they *know* the feathery wolves are all dying."
 He gives Castiel a pointed look.

-"We have enough problems in hands right now, angels, Heaven, ghosts -- we don't have time to worry about Hell," Dean cuts him off impatiently.
+"We have enough problems in our hands right now, angels, Heaven, ghosts -- we don't have time to worry about Hell," Dean cuts him off impatiently.
 "You're the King, you figure your own shit out."

 "Except you *do* have to care."
-Crowley leans in, breathing to the back of the driver seat.
+Crowley leans in, breathing on the back of the driver's seat.
 "Does the name Styne ring a bell?"

 "From Frankenstein?"
 Sam answers.